barryclark/jekyll-now/_posts/2016-3-23-lgl-guide.md

 Key points for formatting the input .ncol

  *   Each line must be unique
- *   A node may connect to many other verteces
+ *   A node may connect to many other nodes
  *   A node cannot connect to itself
  *   If a line is B-A, there cannot also be a line A-B
  *   There can't be blank lines